nicolas-toussaint/ds-text-generation-kata/README.md

  Thus, it is imperative that the name or path of `generate.py` and `train.py` do not change, neither the signature of the main functions (`main_train` and `main_generate`).
 Furthermore, do not change the JSON schemas.
  - We will assess manually your code, quality, organization, algorithm.

-Finally, we will reach out to you to have a call and discuss your kata.